Bira/octopus-carnival/_drafts/wir-mm-4e-harpy.md

 Harpies fight in melee with their claws, and prefer to do so from the ground since they're clumsy fliers.

-Their main special ability is the afore-mentioned Alluring Song (Close Burst 10 vs. Will), which can affect any non-deaf enemy in range.
+Their main special ability is the afore-mentioned **Alluring Song** (Close Burst 10 vs. Will), which can affect any non-deaf enemy in range.
 A hit pulls the target 3 squares and immobilizes them (save ends).
 The harpy can use a minor action in subsequent turns to sustain the power and pull anyone who hasn't saved yet another 3 squares.

-Once their enemies are all nice and bunched up, the harpy can let loose a Deadly Screech (Close Burst 4 vs. Fortitude; recharge 5-6), which does thunder damage and dazes (save ends).
+Once their enemies are all nice and bunched up, the harpy can let loose a **Deadly Screech** (Close Burst 4 vs. Fortitude; recharge 5-6), which does thunder damage and dazes (save ends).

 Both of the harpy's damaging attacks are in serious need of a damage boost.
 This, and removing the Clumsy keyword from their flight speed, should be enough to bring them up to MV standards.
+The Alluring Song is particularly dangerous in a battlefield full of cliffs or other hazards.

 ### Bloodfire Harpy